swarajd/code-analysis-guide/README.md

 * Charlottesville Regionals 2018
 * Fairfax Regionals 2018 \(currently in the future but I will be there\)

-I wrote this guide because I'm a Computer Science student at Virginia Tech and I want to help students prepare for Code Analysis.
+I wrote this guide because I want to help students prepare for Code Analysis.
 This guide will go over the 2018 rule set for Code Analysis, and explain each concept listed in each bullet and provide examples and practice problems in order to be well prepared for Code Analysis at States, and potentially in future iterations of this event as well.
 In addition, this guide applies to both division B and division C.

 In order to get the full use out of this guide, read everything.
 I know this book basically reads like a textbook but if you're starting from zero experience, this guide should help you be competitive.
 If you have computer science experience, feel free to skim some sections, but do read some of the sections on strategy that I write, as they can help you avoid mistakes that you might make during the event.